mooseberrytech/mooseberrytech.github.io/content/first-post.md

 title: Why pytest-bdd?
 date: 2024-09-12
-author: Adriana
+author: Adriana Vasiu
+category: testing

 ### Introduction
-This blog posts doesn't advocate for BDD testing.
-If you are already convinced that you need some BDD tests as part of your software development lifecycle and you have been looking around for what frameworks to choose, than this post might be useful for you.
+This blog post doesn't advocate for BDD testing.
+If you are already convinced that you need some BDD tests as part of your software development lifecycle, and you have been looking around for what frameworks to choose, than this post might be useful for you.

 ### Why use pytest-bdd?
 I have used a lot of BDD frameworks in the past.
 The ones that I remember are Lettuce, Freshen and Behave.
 All of them worked ok.
 They did the job.
 Behave for example, is very feature reach, it offers features like data tables which is particularly useful for building data driven tests.
-All that worked well.

 But each of those frameworks came in short in some aspects.
 I am not going to focus on a feature by feature comparison on all these frameworks.
 Instead, I am going to share what I would like to see in a testing framework and how [pytest-bdd](https://pytest-bdd.readthedocs.io/en/stable/) measures against that.

-Here are the main aspects that are important to me:
+I am looking for a testing framework that:
-- it is simple
+- it's simple
-- it is easy to run
+- it's easy to run
 - encourages explicit behaviour rather than implicit
 - has an active support community
 - comes with good documentation
 - supports running scenarios in parallel

-Let's address each of the points above and see why pytest-bdd measures against them.

-#### Simple
+And here is how `pytest-bdd` does on all the points above.

-What does it take to set up the framework?
+#### Simple to set up

 Step 1.
 Install the package.
 (Let's assume you are using poetry.)
 ```commandline
 poetry add pytest-bdd
 ```
 Step 2.
 Create your test structure.
 ```commandline
 tests
    features